seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Enter PORTIA and NERISSA*

 **PORTIA**
-Inquire the Jew’s house out, give him this deed
+Inquire the Jew's house out, give him this deed
-And let him sign it: we’ll away to-night
+And let him sign it: we'll away to-night
 And be a day before our husbands home:
 This deed will be well welcome to Lorenzo.

 *Enter GRATIANO*

 **GRATIANO**
-Fair sir, you are well o’erta’en
+Fair sir, you are well o'erta'en
 My Lord Bassanio upon more advice
 Hath sent you here this ring, and doth entreat
 Your company at dinner.